Gradient-based grand canonical optimization enabled by graph neural networks with fractional atomic existence: Acknowledgements

 \section{Acknowledgements}

-We acknowledge support from VILLUM FONDEN through Investigator grant, project no. 16562, and by the Danish Na tional Research Foundation through the Center of Excellence “InterCat” (Grant agreement no: DNRF150).
+We acknowledge support from VILLUM FONDEN through Investigator grant, project no. 16562, and by the Danish National Research Foundation through the Center of Excellence “InterCat” (Grant agreement no: DNRF150).
 We thank Prof. Johannes Margraf for pointing out the similarity to DFT with fractional particle number.